 The Science of Reading and Leveled Readers are the crux of the reading wars.
 If your school district is requiring you to use leveled readers as part of your reading instruction, there are ways that you can incorporate the science of reading within these texts.

 Do Leveled Readers align with the Science of Reading?

 The short answer is ‘no’.
 When teaching beginning and struggling readers, science supports explicit, systematic instruction of code and the application of the code using controlled texts.
 Leveled readers are not backed by science.

 However, the use of decodable texts is not meant to be a lifelong instructional technique.
-The reality is, that students are going to encounter non-controlled texts at every skill level so it is important to teach them how to navigate them.
+The reality is, that students are going to encounter non-controlled texts at every skill level, so it is important to teach students how to navigate these types of texts.

 Additionally, a lot of districts have spent oodles of money on leveled readers and they aren’t about to get rid of them.
 So what’s an informed teacher to do?
 This post will address the concerns of the early literacy teacher.
 For teachers of older students, please refer to our earlier post on How to Help Older Students Learn to Read.

 Can I still teach phonics even if I have to use leveled readers during reading groups?